Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 American Bulldog Overview

-A descendent of the English Bulldog, the American Bulldog is a muscular mastiff-type dog that was historically used for protection and livestock guardianship on farms and ranches.
-The breed’s survival in the southern US is due to its ability to catch feral pigs.
+As a descendent of the English Bulldog, the American Bulldog is a muscular Mastiff-type dog historically used for protection and livestock guardianship on farms and ranches.
+The breed’s success in the southern US is due to their ability to catch feral pigs.

 Personality